derekprior/datejs-rails/README.md

 datejs extends the Javascript date object to allow for simple date parsing, calculation, and formatting.

+## Archived

+There are a number of more suitable ways to work with Dates in JavaScript these days, as well as a number of better ways to work with JavaScript in Rails.
+This projects in now archived and will see no more releases.

 ## Usage

 Add the following to your gemfile: